squareboat/sneaker/README.md

 - [Amit Gupta](https://github.com/akaamitgupta)
 - [All Contributors](../../contributors)

-## About Squareboat
+## About SquareBoat

-Squareboat is a startup focused, product development company based in Gurgaon, India.
+[SquareBoat](https://squareboat.com) is a startup focused, product development company based in Gurgaon, India.
 You'll find an overview of all our open source projects [on GitHub](https://github.com/squareboat).

 # License